 There you will see that one of the options that come out is to download your data.
 There, Spotify presents several steps, of which the first is to request.
 You will need to click on it, complete a captcha and then get a notification on the screen.
 You just asked the company to give you your data.
 Now, they are going to process this request.
 It is a process that could take up to 30 days, although it always takes less.

 Once the necessary time has passed, Spotify will send us an email.
 They will tell us that the data is already available and we can access it.
 When we have seen this mail, we must return to access our profile and go to privacy and the section to download data.
-Now, step 3 is now available.
-You just have to click on download.
+Now,

 With these steps, you are going to have in the computer the data that the known streaming service has of you.
 So, in addition to knowing it, you can take some actions in case there are things that you want to change.